^

 • increased permeability of the nasal mucosa;

-• a slight decrease in the motor activity of the ciliated epithelium, for example, with a change in pH;
+• slight decrease in the motor activity of the ciliated epithelium, for example, with a change in pH;

-• frequent respiratory diseases with nasopharynx;
+• frequent respiratory diseases with damage to the nasopharynx;

 • adenoid vegetations;